mzazon/awesome-cloud-projects/aws/distributed-transactions-sqs-dynamodb/distributed-transactions-sqs-dynamodb.md

 Error handling and compensation strategies are critical components of this architecture.
 Each service is designed to publish compensation events when failures occur, allowing the system to gracefully rollback completed operations.
 The use of SQS dead letter queues ensures that failed messages are preserved for analysis and potential retry, while CloudWatch monitoring provides real-time visibility into transaction health and performance metrics.

 The solution scales horizontally by design, as each Lambda function can process multiple concurrent transactions, and DynamoDB automatically scales based on demand.
 SQS FIFO queues provide exactly-once processing guarantees while maintaining message ordering within each transaction, preventing race conditions that could lead to data inconsistency.
+Following the [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html), this architecture optimizes for operational excellence, security, reliability, performance efficiency, and cost optimization.

 > **Note**: This architecture demonstrates the [Saga pattern for distributed transactions](https://docs.aws.amazon.com/prescriptive-guidance/latest/modernization-data-persistence/saga-pattern.html), providing strong consistency guarantees without the complexity of two-phase commit protocols.